top of page

 Conclusion

 While the New Outlook offers a fresh and modern interface, it currently falls short in terms of performance and features.
-For users who rely heavily on Outlook for their daily tasks, sticking with Classic Outlook may be the best option until the New Outlook matures and Microsoft addresses these issues.
+For users who rely heavily on Outlook for their daily tasks, sticking with Classic Outlook may be the best option until the New Outlook matures, and Microsoft addresses these issues.

 Comments